-- Any active or suspected latent infection in or about the knee joint. - Distant foci of infection which may cause hematogenous spread to the implant site. - Any mental or neuromuscular disorder which would create an unacceptable risk of prosthesis instability, prosthesis fixation failure, or complications in postoperative care. - Bone stock compromised by disease, infection or prior implantation which cannot provide adequate support and/or fixation to the prosthesis. - · Skeletal immaturity. - Severe instability of the knee joint secondary to the absence of collateral ligament integrity and function. - Obesity.
-An overweight or obese patient can produce loads on the prosthesis which can lead to failure of the fixation of the device or to failure of the device itself.
-See package insert for warnings, precautions, adverse effects and other essential product information.
+- Any active or suspected latent infection in or about the knee joint. - Distant foci of infection which may cause hematogenous spread to the implant site. - Any mental or neuromuscular disorder which would create an unacceptable risk of prosthesis instability, prosthesis fixation failure, or complications in postoperative care. - Bone stock compromised by disease, infection or prior implantation which cannot provide adequate support and/or fixation to the prosthesis. - Skeletal immaturity. - Severe instability of the knee joint secondary to the absence of collateral ligament integrity and function.

+See package insert for warnings, precautions, adverse effects, information for patients and other essential product information.